Hinaser/jscrypto/API.md

 ### Message/Key Hash
 #### General
-HMAC can be generated like below.
+HMAC function can be generated from hash function as below.
 ```js
 var hmacMD5 = new JsCrypto.Hmac(new JsCrypto.MD5(), "key");
 var words = hmacMD5.finalize("message");